 The first was a networking and mentorship session in partnership with ACCES Employment, an organization that helps new immigrants find employment opportunities in Canada.
-Ireen Birungi, AVP of Cybersecurity at Interac, spoke to our guests about the importance of mentorship and provided advice on how they can launch their careers in the tech space.
+Ireen Birungi, VP of Information Security & Chief Information Security Officer (CISO) at Interac, spoke to our guests about the importance of mentorship and provided advice on how they can launch their careers in the FinTech space.

-The second event was an office celebration where we brought together over 200 Interac employees to hear from Ireen and our new CFO, Linda Drysdale, on their career growth and what inspired them to enter the tech space.
+The second event was an office celebration where we brought together over 200 Interac employees to hear from Ireen and our new CFO, Linda Drysdale, on their career growth and what inspired them to enter Canada’s tech industry.
 Following the event, we also hosted a product drive for Ernestine’s Women’s Shelter that provides a safe space for women and children fleeing violent situations.

 We sat down with Ireen following the electrifying events to learn more about her story.

 My name is Ireen Birungi and my position at Interac is Vice President of Information Security and Chief Information Security Officer.

 What are three to five things you oversee in your position?

 I oversee and make sure we maintain our security-first mandate.
 This helps us guarantee we remain one of Canada’s most trusted brands and we do this by having the right people, processes and technology to protect our networks, systems and information from cyberattacks.

 Additionally, we have an architecture role to ensure digital security is developed, designed and adhered to across the organization.
 This role is super important because if you start with good cyber security requirements then it helps to build robust security in the design and solutions and helps prevent security risks from arising.